jrhml05/pageant_tabulator/README.md

 - copy .env.example and rename it to .env

-- create database "mr_and_ms" or choose what you want
+- create database "mr_and_ms_uep" or choose what you want

 - php artisan key:generate